The Girl with the Dragon Tattoo poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Girl with the Dragon Tattoo against these established plot points, we can identify how David Fincher utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Girl with the Dragon Tattoo within the thriller genre.

 David Fincher's Structural Approach